 Fennel oil was found to have significantly reduced the frequency of uterine contractions by inhibiting the effect of prostaglandin E2, which induces contractions.
-It was also reported that fennel oil can promote menstruation, alleviate the symptoms of female climacteric, and increase libido.
-(17)
+It was also reported that fennel oil could promote menstruation, alleviate the symptoms of female climacteric, and increase libido.
+(15)

 Fennel seeds should not be used as a treatment for asthma.
 Those who have asthma should regularly follow up with their physician and consult them when beginning a new dietary supplement.

-While fennel seeds may be considered thermogenic, food that increases metabolism and calories burned, it is unlikely that these seeds actually increase your internal body temperature.
+While fennel seeds may be considered thermogenic (food that increases metabolism and burned calories), it is unlikely that these seeds actually increase your internal body temperature.

-The fennel plant, including its seeds and oil, has been used for a wide array of conditions for a very long period of time.
+The fennel plant, including its seeds and oil, has been used for a wide array of conditions for a very long period.
 No adverse effects have been reported or documented to indicate any harm to the kidneys.